McKinsey Interview Process: 6 Steps to an Offer (2026)

 Do You Need a Cover Letter for McKinsey?

 The McKinsey cover letter is usually optional.
 During information sessions, McKinsey often tells candidates not to worry about submitting one.
-However, you should always confirm with the recruiter whether a cover letter is expected for your specific application.
+You should still confirm with the recruiter whether a cover letter is expected for your specific application.

 If you do write one, keep it concise.
-Introduce yourself, explain why you want to work in consulting and at McKinsey specifically, and highlight why you are a strong fit.
-Mention specific conversations you have had with McKinsey employees to show genuine interest.
+Introduce yourself, explain why you want consulting and McKinsey specifically, and mention conversations you have had with McKinsey employees to show genuine interest.

 How Important Are Referrals at McKinsey?

 Referrals are not required.
-Many candidates receive McKinsey interviews and offers without any referral.
-But if you have a friend, former colleague, or networking contact at McKinsey who is willing to refer you, it can give your application a meaningful boost.
+Many candidates receive McKinsey interviews and offers without one, but if you have a friend, former colleague, or networking contact at McKinsey who is willing to refer you, it can give your application a meaningful boost.

-That said, McKinsey has been moving toward a more objective evaluation process in recent years.
-The firm now places greater emphasis on assessment performance (like the Solve game) and less on networking and referrals than it used to.
+Keep in mind that McKinsey has been moving toward a more objective evaluation process.
+The firm now places greater weight on assessment performance (like the Solve game) and less on networking and referrals than it used to.

 Does Networking Help You Get a McKinsey Interview?

-Networking can help, especially if you attend a non-target school or are applying as an experienced professional.
-McKinsey hosts several types of recruiting events before the application deadline: information sessions, coffee chats, and invitational lunches or dinners.
+Networking helps most if you attend a non-target school or are applying as an experienced professional.
+McKinsey hosts several types of recruiting events before each deadline: information sessions, coffee chats, and invitational lunches or dinners.

 If you attend a target school (Harvard, Stanford, Wharton, Booth, and similar programs), networking events are less critical because McKinsey already has strong recruiting relationships with your school.
 Your resume will be reviewed regardless.

-If you attend a non-target school or are applying as a working professional, networking becomes much more important.
-Reaching out to McKinsey alumni on LinkedIn and attending recruiting events can help get your name in front of the right people.
-For detailed strategies, read our management consulting networking guide.
+If you attend a non-target school or are a working professional, reaching out to McKinsey alumni on LinkedIn and attending recruiting events can get your name in front of the right people.

 What Is the McKinsey Solve Game?
 (Step 2: Online Assessment)

 The McKinsey Solve game (formerly called the Problem Solving Game or Imbellus test) is a gamified online assessment that McKinsey uses to evaluate candidates early in the process.
-It tests your problem-solving, analytical thinking, and decision-making skills through interactive scenarios.
+It tests problem solving, analytical thinking, and decision making through interactive scenarios.

 According to McKinsey, the Solve game measures your natural problem-solving abilities.
-It replaced the older McKinsey Problem Solving Test (PST), which was a timed multiple-choice exam, starting in 2022.
+It replaced the older Problem Solving Test (PST), a timed multiple-choice exam, and is now used by most McKinsey offices worldwide.

 How Long Is the McKinsey Solve Game?

 The Solve game takes approximately 60 to 70 minutes to complete.
-You will work through interactive modules that may involve ecosystem-building exercises and data analysis scenarios.
-The exact format can vary, as McKinsey occasionally updates the game.
+The exact format and timing can vary, as McKinsey occasionally updates the modules.
+You usually have one to two weeks from the invitation email to complete it.

 Can You Prepare for the McKinsey Solve Game?

 McKinsey says no specific preparation is needed and encourages candidates to approach the game with curiosity and creativity.
-However, in my experience, candidates who familiarize themselves with the game format and practice similar problem-solving exercises tend to perform better.
+In my experience, candidates who familiarize themselves with the game format and practice similar problem-solving exercises perform noticeably better.

 At minimum, make sure you have a stable internet connection, a quiet environment, and about 90 minutes of uninterrupted time (to account for instructions and loading).
 You cannot pause the game once it starts.